owlbarn/tutorial/book/nlp/README.md

 For the task of topic modelling, we perform the tokenisation on the input English text.
 The target is to represent each word as an integer index so that we can further process the numbers instead of words.
 This is called the *tokenisation* of the text.
-Of course we also need to have a mapping from index to word.
+Of course we also need to have a mapping function that from index to word.

 ### Step-by-step Operation